 Know Before You Go

 The area has a 4-season climate that is enjoyed year-round with accompanying activities.
 May-September has the best weather for enjoying all the region offers since days are warmer, and rain is minimal.
+This itinerary is best for spring and summer.
+If you are thinking of visiting in Fall make sure to read my Fall Finger Lakes Road Trip Itinerary that gives more specifics on where and how to find the best fall foliage, fun festivals and charming fall towns throughout the region.

 If you are short on time, cut this 7-night itinerary down into 5 nights or even 3.
 If a few highlights or a specific area is all you are after, one night is enough.
 On the other hand, if you have more time, there is enough to see and do around the Finger Lakes to keep you busy for weeks on end!